hb-shanmuk/StudentCare/README.md

 ## Setup StudentCare application in local

 ### Double-check your RVM installation
-please check the [RVM integration page](https://rvm.io/integration) for steps needed for your terminal or environment.
+Please check the [RVM integration page](https://rvm.io/integration) for steps needed for your terminal or environment.

 ### Install the required ruby version using rvm